stuartofmt/DuetLapse/README.md

  - Changed from print commands to logging option   -logtype [console, file, both] default is both.
 If *-logtype console* then only written to the console.
 If *-logtype file* then a logfile is written to basedir with the name DuelLapse.log  If *-logtype both* then written to the console and the logfile.
 Messages are prefixed by the ip address set by -duet.
 This is to distinguish between printers if multiple are used (see also -instances (below)

  - added a switch for inhibiting multiple instances -instances [single, oneip, many] default is single.
 If *-instances single* then the highlander principle applies.
-If *-instances oneip* then only one instance per duet ip address (set by the -duet ip address).
+If *-instances oneip* then only one instance per duet ip address (set by -duet ip address).
 If *-instances many* then it's the wild west.

 # ORIGINAL follows